vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 A big part of SAP BTP is the SAP Integration Suite.
 This is where all the API magic happens, and where communication with the outside world is built and configured (more precisely, the outside-of-SAP world).
 One of the artifacts we can build with the SAP Integration Suite is an integration flow (iFlow).
 This is what we will do today.

 We will build an iFlow that submits a transfer order to Peakboard Hub, and stores it in the transfer order table.
-That way, we can use the iFlow like a blueprint for general SAP to Peakboard-Hub communications.
+That way, we can use the iFlow like a blueprint for general SAP-to-Peakboard-Hub communications.

 ## Setup